 …the Vienna Biocenter with its 1,400 scientists is not the only place where great research is done in Vienna: as of 2017, there are 10 public and 4 private universities, 6 polytechnic universities, research institutes, hospitals, many research-savvy companies and other institutions where research is done.
 If you consider moving to Vienna with a spouse that would need to find a job in science, then do feel encouraged: we think Vienna may offer the right opportunities.

-...with its outstanding quality of life, Vienna has been rated "most livable city in the world" by numerous international rankings, such as the most famous one by Mercer, which placed Vienna at the top of their charts for the eighth time in a row in 2017.
+...with its outstanding quality of life, Vienna has been rated "most livable city in the world" by numerous international rankings, such as the most famous one by Mercer, which placed Vienna at the top of their charts for the ninth time in a row in 2018.

 …as of 2017, Vienna is the 6th biggest city in the EU after London, Berlin, Madrid, Rome and Paris.
 It is also one of the fastest growing cities in Europe with entire, new, modern quarters in development.